KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 Sprints are a way to contribute back to Django through code, docs, community.
 Lilian of Djangonaut Space talked about how to get started.

+Useful to me notes:
-Note to self: check out Sara Boyce's [Vulture Method](https://www.youtube.com/shorts/D6QHet5U82U).
+* Check out Sara Boyce's [Vulture Method](https://www.youtube.com/shorts/D6QHet5U82U).

 ### Django for AI: Deploying Machine Learning Models with Django